d4tagirl/d4tagirl.com/content/resume.md

 hidden: true
 ---

+## About me

+As a passionate Data Scientist with over 11 years of experience, I specialize in R, Shiny, Machine Learning, and Data Visualization.
+My journey began with a degree in Economics, leading to an initial academic role.
+However, my true calling unfolded at Equifax Uruguay, where I discovered my love for Data Science.
+This marked the beginning of an exciting career path that has included roles in various software companies and a successful 4-year stint as a Self-employed professional.

+# Professional Contributions & Leadership:

+My active involvement with R-Ladies, a global organization dedicated to promoting gender diversity in the R community, underscores my commitment to fostering inclusivity in the tech world.
+In this role, I serve as the head of Social Media for the Global Organization and am a proud co-founder of the Buenos Aires and Montevideo chapters.
+Additionally, as a co-organizer of the Montevideo chapter, I have played a significant role in positively influencing and shaping our local community.

+Building on this foundation, I co-founded the Montevideo R User Group, an initiative that grew out of R-Ladies and serves as a testament to our expanding impact.

+# Looking Ahead:

+Today, I stand at an exciting crossroads, eager to embark on my next professional adventure.
+I am looking for opportunities that will leverage my deep expertise in Data Science and my passion for community building and diversity in tech.
+I am particularly interested in roles that challenge me and allow me to contribute meaningfully to an organization's data-driven decision-making process.

 ## Experience

 ### Self employed – Senior Data Scientist at Asesoría Económica y Actuarial area del [Banco de Previsión Social](https://bps.gub.uy/)